 A free program, in Oshawa Ontario, for women and anyone identifying as a woman, two spirit, nonbinary or other non-cis gendered persons with a welcoming focus on Indigenous and racialized and newcomer workers.
+Indigenous men are welcome to apply for a potential cohorts to be provided in an Indigenous community.
 Offered by the International Brotherhood of Electrical Workers Local 353 through a Government of Ontario Skills Development Fund.

 15 WEEKS SKILLS TRAINING